 - Has an Annual Fee.
 This card’s $60 annual fee is not waived during the first year, immediately putting new cardholders in the hole.
 Moreover, it’s a recurring problem for occasional Radisson guests who can’t squeeze value out of this card quickly enough to offset it – not to mention frugal travelers who take issue with the idea of an annual fee altogether.

 - Non-hotel Redemptions Don’t Offer Great Value.
 When redeemed for non-hotel purchases, such as gift cards, Radisson Rewards points are almost always worth $0.01 or less apiece.
 Sometimes, they’re worth much less, as is the case with TSA PreCheck redemptions.
-Many competing loyalty programs, such as Starwood Preferred Guest, have far better redemption values on non-hotel items.
+Many competing loyalty programs have far better redemption values on non-hotel items.

 - Has a Foreign Transaction Fee.
 Unusually for a travel credit card, Radisson Rewards Business Visa has a 2% to 3% foreign transaction fee.
 If business regularly takes you overseas, this charge is likely to reduce or even negate your out-of-country point earnings.
 You’d be much better served by one of the many fee-free business travel cards.